octoml/tvm2onnx/tutorial/README.md

 ## Introduction
 In this tutorial we will walk through the end-to-end process of
-* Converting an ONNX model to TVM
-* Optimizing the TVM model
+* Optimizing your model using TVM
-* Packaging the TVM model in ONNX
+* Packaging the TVM-optimized model in ONNX
 * Running the new ONNX model in onnxruntime

 tvm2onnx is designed to run on Linux.